 The medical science has been adept at preventing breast cancer patients from dying.
 The challenge now is to be better at locating who is at risk of developing late effects of both the disease and the treatment.
 Many factors come into play.
 The task is to create an overview so that doctors and other professionals can begin to treat these late effects – preferably before the late effects ruin a patient’s daily life.

 Develop a so-called dynamic knowledge bank, using data obtained from research databases and breast cancer survivors.
 For the knowledge bank to be used and not only serve as the retention of a lot of fragmented information, algorithms that can find answers and see patterns in a large amount of data collected across databases, donated data and sectors need to be developed and trained.
 Enversion A/S is behind the development of these algorithms in close collaboration with some of the country’s leading cancer researchers.
-The project is funded by DKK 11 million from Knæk Cancer (’Beat Cancer’) 2017.
+The project is funded by 11,3 million Danish kroner from Knæk Cancer (’Beat Cancer’) 2017.

 To sum up